chainstack/docs/docs/operations/ethereum/networks.md

 * Mainnet — public Ethereum mainnet.
 * Ropsten testnet — public Ethereum testnet.

-For development purposes on the Ropsten testnet, fund your accounts with Ropsten ether at the [Ropsten faucet](https://faucet.ropsten.be/).
+For development purposes on the Ropsten testnet, fund your accounts with <a href="https://support.chainstack.com/hc/en-us/articles/900001458966-Ethereum-Ropsten-faucets" target="_blank">Ropsten ether</a>.

 ::: tip See also